LearnersGuild/curriculum-app/modules/Foundational-SQL/README.md

 ## Skills

-___Note:__ all of the skills below are applicable to any SQL server but we're practicing them in postgresql_
+- can select everything from a single table

-- [ ] can select everything from a single table
+- can select specific columns from a single table
-- [ ] can select specific columns from a single table
+- can select a subset of the rows in a table using a where clause
-- [ ] can select a subset of the rows in a table using a where clause
+- can select from two tables using a join on a primary key id
-- [ ] can select from two tables using a join on a primary key id
+- can select a subset of a table using a join
-- [ ] can select a subset of a table using a join
+- can describe the difference between a left, right, inner and outer joins
-- [ ] can describe the difference between a left, right, inner and outer joins
+- can define a table with a auto sequencing primary key

-- [ ] can define a table with a auto sequencing primary key
+___Note:__ all of the skills above are applicable to any SQL server but we're practicing them in postgresql_

 ## Search Terms